Redland City: Transport

 Queensland Rail operates the Cleveland railway line, which connects the Redlands with Brisbane as part of its City network.
 The line runs parallel with the Brisbane River to its south, passing through Brisbane's Cannon Hill and Wynnum, before crossing Tingalpa Creek to enter Redland City.
 Northern suburbs of the city are serviced by five stations: Thorneside, Birkdale, Wellington Point, Ormiston, and Cleveland, where the line terminates.

 The TransLink (South East Queensland) bus network is prevalent in the Redlands.
 Bus stations at Capalaba and Victoria Point feature regular city-bound and outbound connections, with direct services to Carindale, Eight Mile Plains, Loganholme, and the Brisbane CBD during peak hour.

-Upon pending completion, the Eastern Busway is expected to terminate at Capalaba bus station.
+Plans for extending the Eastern Busway to Capalaba bus station were "paused" in 2011 but a new planning study commenced in 2022.

 The Gateway Motorway and Pacific Motorway are located further west within the City of Brisbane.
 Major roads are accessible from these highways, such as Old Cleveland Road, Mount Gravatt-Capalaba Road, and Mount Cotton Road, which enter the Redlands from Chandler, Burbank, and Cornubia, respectively.